amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

 - ports and connectivity (wifi, bt etc).

 what does not work:
+- even by setting the screen scale to 200%, icons in menus are tiny af;
+- blur on window decorations will flicker a lot.
+I suggest disabling blur altogether;
 - folding the screen will actually disable the keyboard, but folding it back will not reactivate it;
 - sleeping the pc by closing the lid will make KDE crash: if you reopen it you will get a black screen with just the mouse cursor;
 - for some reason when manually putting the pc to sleep, you won't be able to log back in since it won't recognize your password (strange huh);